 Participation is easy.
-Simply submit an idea.
-We will review each submission and successful submissions will receive grants to help them take their proposals to the next level of completion in Phase II.
-Phase II will provide additional funding to facilitate expansion and implementation of selected concepts.
+Simply fill out a short form and share your idea (or ideas).
+Successful submissions will be eligible to move into Phase II and receive development grants to help them take their proposals to the next level of completion.
+Phase II winners will receive additional funding to facilitate expansion and implementation of selected concepts.

-The bottom line...the most innovative ideas, those with the greatest potential impact will be rewarded.
+Last year's winners were awarded over $448,000.
+The bottom line...the most innovative ideas, those with the greatest potential impact, will be rewarded.

 Rhiannon Bailard (Pepperdine University, Staff) — $150,000 award

 Teri Tompkins (Graziadio School of Business and Management, Faculty) — $83,000 award

 Designing a Curriculum and Delivery System for Next-Generation Executive Students